scandum/blitsort/README.md

 The minimum memory requirement for blitsort is 32 elements of stack memory, it can be configured to use sqrt(n) memory.

 Blitsort partitions recursively, requiring an additional log(n) memory.
-It's possible to make this O(1) through the implementation of a stack.
+It's possible to make this O(1) through the implementation of a stack, which makes the rotate quick/merge sort algorithm in-place from a theoretical perspective.

 There is currently no clear consensus on what constitutes as an in-place sort, it boils down to what someone considers a small enough memory footprint to be considered negligable.
 This typically ranges from the size of a cache line to the size of the L1 cache.